-COP 1334C - Beginning C++ Programming
+COP 2334C - Beginning C++ Programming

-Prerequisite(s): MAT 0028 with a grade of C or better or score out on an appropriate placement test or COP 1000 with a grade of C or better.
+Prerequisite(s): MAT 0028 with a grade of C or better or score out on an appropriate placement test or COP

 Introduction to programming using the C++ language.
 Involves a variety of problem- solving techniques in the C++ language using computer lab facilities.
 Involves top-down program design, loops, arrays, lists and tables, functions, text processing, file manipulation, and simulation techniques.